adamhinton/CMDBuddy/README.md

     - TS types for command creation
   - CommandCreationUtils.ts
     -Various command creation helper utils
+  - CommandSubmissionUtils.ts
+    -Helpers for submitting edited/created commands to DB
   - LiveCommandCreationPreview.tsx
     - displays a live preview of the command the user is creating

 #### Command Generation (/commands/generate)

 - The meat and potatoes of CMDBuddy
-- **Navigation**: User clicks a command in the sidebar, fills in values for the parameters they created in /command/create, and copies the generated CLI command to paste in to their command line
+- **HowTo**: Use is simple.
+The user clicks a Command from the Sidebar that they previously created; and fills in values for the Parameters.
+A preview displays the generated Command.
+The user clicks the "Copy" icon to copy to clipboard.
 - **Validation**: Has real time validation based on specs the user inputted in commands/create, such as max length, validation regex, and more
 - **Collapsible**: User can temporarily collapse individual Commands to focus on the ones they're currently using.
-They can also exit a Command, to only show the Commands on screen they want to use.
+They can also exit a Command, to only show the Commands on screen they want to use
+- **Preview**: The generated Command (LiveCommandExecutionPreview.tsx) displays for the user to easily copy

+- **Relevant Files**
+  - CommandExecutionForm.tsx
+    - Parent component
+    - Calls ParameterExecutionForm.tsx which populates input for each Parameter
+  - ParameterExecutionForm.tsx
+    -Has a different input for each Parameter type (STRING, INT, BOOLEAN, DROPDOWN or FLAG)
+  - CommandExecutionStyles.ts
+    - Styled-components
+  - LiveCommandExecutionPreview.tsx
+    - The generated Commanddisplays for the user to easily copy

 #### Commands Sidebar

+- Sidebar.tsx (parent component) and CommandInSideBar.tsx (individual Commands)
 - In commands/create, commands/edit and commands/generate
 - Lists the user's Commands, with icons for deleting, editing, or generating said Commands
 - Users can also Drag and Drop to change the order of Commands